calaldees/teachingWorkshops/teacherTraining/_sessions.md

 ### SP10
 Friday 3rd December
-* Formative assessment to inform planning and teaching in subject
+* Formative assessment to inform planning and teaching in Computing
-* Sequencing and structuring learning in subject
+* Sequencing and structuring learning in Computing

 ### EP13 (Optional)
 Thursday 9th December - 18:00